Yes, the Sonics traded Scottie Pippen for Olden Polynice — but there’s a lot more to the story

 Yes he was, as the second episode of “The Last Dance,’’ which details Michael Jordan’s final season with the Bulls, made painstakingly clear a few minutes in, showing the famous (infamous?) photo of Pippen in a Sonics hat during the 1987 NBA draft.

-Turns out, the Bulls’ 1997-98 season, which is the subject of the 10-episode series, was also Pippen’s last season with the Bulls, and the second episode focused heavily on his contract squabble with the team that led to his eventual departure, which in turn led to chronicling how Pippen became a Bull in the first place.
+Turns out, the Bulls’ 1997-98 season, which is the subject of the 10-episode series, was also Pippen’s last season with the Bulls (other than a return for a few games at the end of his career), and the second episode focused heavily on his contract squabble with the team that led to his eventual departure, which in turn led to chronicling how Pippen became a Bull in the first place.

 Which led to the picture of Pippen in a Sonics hat.